aws-samples/aws-augmentability/README.md

  1. Complete Phase 1 (see above)
  2. Deploy to the AWS Amplify Console (https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html).
 At Step 2a make sure to replace command `npm run build` with `npm run-script build`
- 3. Before accessing the app for the first time, you have to set a new password for the user that has been automatically created during Phase 1.
-You can find the link to the temporary login screen in the CloudFormation stack Outputs tab.
-For this first sign-in, you will use the username and temporary password you received via email.